IrisShaders/glsl-transformer/README.md

 [![javadoc](https://javadoc.io/badge2/io.github.douira/glsl-transformer/javadoc.svg)](https://javadoc.io/doc/io.github.douira/glsl-transformer)
 [![Gradle Build](https://github.com/douira/glsl-transformer/actions/workflows/gradle.yml/badge.svg)](https://github.com/douira/glsl-transformer/actions/workflows/gradle.yml)

-This is an actively being developed library that parses GLSL using an ANTLR4 grammar and provides the facilities for transforming and re-printing the resulting parse tree.
+This is an actively developed library that parses GLSL using an ANTLR4 grammar and provides the facilities for transforming and re-printing the resulting parse tree.

 `glsl-transformer` is developed and maintained by [douira](https://github.com/douira).
 This project was created as a hobby project initiated by the need for a more powerful GLSL shader patcher in the wonderful [Iris](https://github.com/IrisShaders/Iris/) shaders mod for Minecraft.
 This repo is now part of the IrisShaders org on GitHub.